 We designed the targets to be compatible with the three primary objectives tracked by the Systems Change Lab platform: limiting global warming to 1.5°C, protecting biodiversity, and advancing equity (further detail for each is provided below).
-Most targets directly contribute to the main objective of the shift they are in, while other targets ensure that pursuing that objective is done in a way that does not negatively impact the other objectives.
+Most targets directly contribute to the main objective of the shift in which they are located, while other targets ensure that pursuing that objective is done in a way that does not negatively affect the other objectives.
 For example, within the shifts focused on climate, the majority of targets are aligned with limiting global warming to 1.5°C, but some of those shifts also include targets that ensure that the shift also advances equity or biodiversity goals.

 Each target has an associated indicator that we can measure to see if progress is being made toward the target.
-As an example, in the power system, one of the targets is that the "share of power generation from unabated coal falls to 0-2.5 percent in 2030 and 0 percent in 2040" and the indicator that corresponds with that target is "share of unabated coal in electricity generation (%)."
+As an example, in the Power system, one of the targets is that the share of coal in electricity generation falls to 4 percent in 2030 and 0-1 percent in 2040, and the indicator that corresponds with that target is the share of coal in electricity generation (%).

-Some indicators are established in the literature as important to understand the general direction of progress toward broader climate, biodiversity, and equity goals, but have no quantitative targets established in the literature.
-In these cases, we included the indicators on the platform as "targets" even though they do not yet have targets.
-Platform users can see whether the indicator is going in the right direction or not, but not whether it is changing fast enough, so the status will always say "cannot calculate."
+Some indicators are established in the literature as important to understand the general direction of progress toward broader climate, biodiversity, and equity goals but have no quantitative targets established in the literature.
+In these cases, we included the indicators on the platform as targets even though they do not yet have targets.
+Platform users can see whether the indicator is going in the right direction or not but not whether it is changing fast enough.
 We and our partners will attempt to derive new targets for these indicators or add new targets that are established in the literature in future updates to the Systems Change Lab platform.
 For now, the indicators without targets provide useful information on what is happening today, but we cannot assess whether the progress of the indicator is on track or say at what speed it should be moving.